gmaxferr/dart-websocket-server/README.md

 #### Testing Endpoints

+ * GET /getAllTestPlans: Retrieves all TestPlans stored in the database, with respective TestCases populated.
  * GET /testPlan/<id>: Retrieves a test plan by its ID, including all associated test cases.
  * GET /testCases/<testPlanId>: Fetches all test cases associated with a given test plan ID.
  * GET /getTestPlanByStatus/<deviceId>/<status>: Retrieves all test plans for a specific device that match a given status, including their test cases.